legendarycode3/31-days-Of-reactjs-course/README.md

 E.g  </br>
 <input placeholder="Send a message to Chatbot" size="30"></input>  </br>
 But if you not goona put anything inside or nothing inside our element , you can use a “self closing tag” like this <input /> </br>

+✔️ What is Babel ?  </br>
+Babel is known as a “Javascript compiler”.
+It basically translate other languages into javascript. </br>